What is Predictive Analysis?

 It is used to predict the relationship between a dependent variable and a bunch of independent variables and a simple linear regression technique in which the independent variable has a linear relationship with the dependent variable.
 It is a technique to analyze a data set with the dependent variable and one or more independent variables to predict the outcome in a binary variable, meaning it will have only two outcomes, and the dependent variable is categorical.

 It is a special case of linear regression where only one needs to predict the outcome in a categorical variable.
 It predicts the probability of the event using the log function.

 Classification is a process of a given set of data into classes, and it can be performed on both structured or unstructured data.
 The process starts with predicting the class of given data points, and classes are often referred to as target labels or categories.
-The classification predictive modeling approximates the mapping function from input variables to discrete output variables.
-The main goal is to identify which class or the category where the new data will fit into.
-For example, a heart disease detection can be identified as a classification problem, and it’s a binary classification since there can only be two classes with heart disease or do not have heart disease.
+The classification predictive modelling approximates the mapping function from input variables to discrete output variables.
+The main goal is to identify which class or category where the new data will fit into.
+For example, heart disease detection can be identified as a classification problem, and it’s a binary classification since there can only be two classes with heart disease or do not have heart disease.

 So, in this case, the classifier needs training data to understand how the given input variables are related to the class.
 Once the classifier is trained accurately, it can detect whether heart disease is there or not for a particular patient since the classifier is also a type of supervised learning; even the targets are also provided with the input data.

 Clustering means dividing data points into homogeneous classes or clusters.
 The points in the same group are as similar as possible, and then the points in different groups are as dissimilar as possible.
 So, when a collection of objects is given, the object will be grouped based on similarity.

 The Time series model comprises a sequence of data points captured using time as the input parameter.
 It uses the last year of data or previous data to develop a numerical metric.
 It predicts the data using that metric to understand a singular metric is developing over time with a level of accuracy beyond simple averages.